 They engage in coprophagy (They eat their own poop).
 This is necessary to guinea pig health.
 Guinea pigs who don’t eat some of their feces daily eventually become sick.

 9.)
 They communicate using several types of sounds, including the well-known ‘wheek-wheek’ call – a sign of excitement or to find a friend and a low ‘purring’ sound, which they make when they are feeling happy.
 They also emit a series of short ‘putt-putt’ noises when they are exploring.
 Another sound is a chirping noise, often made while in a trance-like state.
-This sound is not fully understood, but is thought to be a sound of pining for a lost friend.
+This sound and behavior is not fully understood, but is thought to be a sound of pining for a lost friend.

 10.)
 Guinea pigs scent mark by rubbing their chin or cheeks across various items, which helps keep their home smelling familiar.